Mario Bava: Biography

-Mario Bava was born in Sanremo, Liguria on 31 July 1914.
-He was the son of Eugenio Bava (1886-1966), a sculptor who also worked as a special effects photographer and cameraman in the Italian silent movie industry.
+Mario Bava was born in Sanremo, Liguria, on 31 July 1914.
+He was the son of Eugenio Bava (1886–1966), a sculptor who also worked as a special-effects photographer and cameraman in the Italian silent-film industry.
 Mario Bava's first ambition was to become a painter.
 Unable to turn out paintings at a profitable rate, he went into his father's business, working as an assistant to other Italian cinematographers like Massimo Terzano.
 He also helped his father at the special effects department at Benito Mussolini's film factory, the Istituto Luce.

 Bava became a cinematographer himself in 1939, shooting two short films with Roberto Rossellini.
 He made his feature debut in the early 1940s.
 Bava's camerawork was an instrumental factor in developing the screen personas of such stars of the period as Gina Lollobrigida, Steve Reeves and Aldo Fabrizi.

-During the late 1950s, his eventual career trajectory as a director began when he was relied upon to complete projects begun by or credited to his colleague Riccardo Freda and other filmmakers, including I Vampiri (1957) (the first Italian horror film of the sound era), The Day the Sky Exploded (1958) (the first Italian science fiction film), Caltiki – The Immortal Monster (1959) and The Giant of Marathon (1959).
+During the late 1950s, his eventual career trajectory as a director began when he was relied upon to complete projects begun by or credited to his colleague Riccardo Freda and other filmmakers, including The Day the Sky Exploded (1958) (often cited as the first Italian science fiction film), Caltiki – The Immortal Monster (1959) and The Giant of Marathon (1959).

-Bava collaborates in I vampiri (a.k.a.
+Bava collaborated in I vampiri (a.k.a.
 The Devil's Commandment) for director Riccardo Freda in 1956, a movie now referred to as the first Italian horror film.
-Bava was originally hired as the cinematographer, but when Freda walked out on the project midway through production, Bava completed the film in several days, even creating the innovative special effects that were needed.
+Bava was hired as the cinematographer, even creating the innovative special effects that were needed.
 He also handled the cinematography and special effects on the 1955 Kirk Douglas epic Ulysses and the 1957 Steve Reeves classic Hercules, two films credited with sparking the Italian sword and sandal genre.

-Bava co-directed The Day the Sky Exploded in 1958, the first Italian science fiction film, predating even the sci-fi films of Antonio Margheriti.
+Bava co-directed The Day the Sky Exploded in 1958, the first Italian science fiction film after the 2nd World War, predating even the sci-fi films of Antonio Margheriti.
 Because he had no earlier credited experience as a director, the film was credited solely to Paolo Heusch.